vinnycascone/programming-for-data-analytics/PracticalAssignments/README.md

 ## **How to Access the Repository**
 Choose one of the following repository formats:
-1. **Single Repository Structure**:
-   - Repository contains three folders: `assignments`, `mywork`, `project`.
-   - Access the relevant folder for each submission.

-2. **Multiple Repository Structure**:
+**Repository Structure**:
-   - Separate repositories:
+   - Through the main repository 'Programming for Data Analytics' that contains three repositories:

      - `PFDA-assignments`: Assignments 2, 3, 5, and 6.
      - `PFDA-mywork`: Independent exploration and work.
      - `PFDA-project`: Final project repository.

-Please follow the links provided in the assignment submission system for access.
+   - Access the 'assignment' folder to see each submission.

 ---

 ## **Notes**
 - All code is thoroughly commented for ease of understanding.
 - All plots include proper labels, titles, and legends for clarity.
-- Feedback from assignments has been incorporated into subsequent submissions.

 ## **References**